excaliburjs/excaliburjs.github.io/docs/06-actors-actions.md

 ## Updating actors

+In most games, things are happening on screen: the background is parallaxing, your hero responds to input, or enemies shoot bullets.
+In Excalibur, the logic that updates game state is run during the [update loop](/docs/engine#engine-lifecycle).
+Actors are a way to encapsulate that logic, such as a `Player` or `Enemy` or `MenuButton`.
+Actors can be pretty much anything!

+## Update hooks

 There are three ways to hook into the update loop of an actor: [[Actor.onPreUpdate]], [[Actor.update]] and [[Actor.onPostUpdate]].
 Actors (and other entities in Excalibur) all have "core" logic that runs in the update or draw loop.
 The pre- and post-method hooks allow you to choose when you want to run logic in each phase. _Normally_ you will run logic in the "pre" hook but sometimes you may want to completely override the core logic or run logic that uses state that was updated _after_ the core logic runs.

 All update methods are passed an instance of the Excalibur engine, which can be used to perform coordinate math or access global state.
-It is also passed `delta` which is the time in milliseconds since the last frame, which can be used to perform time-based movement or time-based math (such as a timer).
+It is also passed `delta` which is the time in milliseconds since the last frame, which can be used to perform time-based movement or time-based math (such as a [timer](/docs/utilities)).

+<docs-note>Reference [Actor lifecycle](#actor-lifecycle) for a breakdown of each phase and when things are executed.</docs-note>

 ### Pre-update